Lilywd/AirBnB_clone/README.md

 > Each task is linked and will help to:

-> put in place a parent class (called `BaseModel`) to take care of the initialization, serialization and deserialization of  future instances
+> > put in place a parent class (called `BaseModel`) to take care of the initialization, serialization and deserialization of  future instances
 * create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file
 * create all classes used for AirBnB (`User, State, City, Place…`) that inherit from `BaseModel`
 * create the first abstracted storage engine of the project: File storage.
 * create all unittests to validate all our classes and storage engine

 ##### What’s a command interpreter?
-> Do you remember the Shell?
-It’s exactly the same but limited to a specific use-case.
-In our case, we want to be able to manage the objects of our project:
+> In our case, we want to be able to manage the objects of our project:

 * Create a new object (ex: a new User or a new Place)
 * Retrieve an object from a file, a database etc…